Skip to main content

 Each year, more than 20% of adults experience a behavioral health disorder in the U.S. The percentage of adults experiencing a behavioral health disorder in rural communities is even higher.
 The reasons for the high percentages, and solutions to try and combat the behavioral health issues, were shared during a meeting of the National Conference of State Legislatures (NCSL) last June.

-Shawnda Schroeder, PhD, former principal investigator for the Mountain Plains Mental Health Technology Transfer Center (MHTTC) at the Center for Rural Health housed within the University of North Dakota School of Medicine & Health Sciences (UND SMHS), and Dr. Andrew McLean, clinical professor and chair of the Psychiatry and Behavioral Science Department at UND SMHS, presented research findings during the virtual meeting.
+Shawnda Schroeder, PhD, former principal investigator for the Mountain Plains Mental Health Technology Transfer Center (MHTTC) (no longer available online) at the Center for Rural Health housed within the University of North Dakota School of Medicine & Health Sciences (UND SMHS), and Dr. Andrew McLean, clinical professor and chair of the Psychiatry and Behavioral Science Department at UND SMHS, presented research findings during the virtual meeting.

 National Conference of State Legislatures